ncatlab/nlab-content/pages/1/4/5/3/3541/content.md

 ## Universal property

-The category of natural numbers and quantum channels between them is a [[semicartesian monoidal category]] with the monoidal structure given by multiplication of numbers.
+The category of natural numbers and quantum operations between them is a [[semicartesian monoidal category]] with the monoidal structure given by multiplication of numbers.
 Being semicartesian, the monoidal unit (the number $1$) has a unique morphism to it from any object: this morphism is the trace.

 In fact, this category has the universal property of the semicartesian reflection of the monoidal category of isometries.
 This is the category whose objects are natural numbers, considered as Hilbert spaces, and whose morphisms are isometries between them, where an [[isometry]] $m\to n$ is an $m\times n$ complex matrix $V$ such that $VV*=I$.
 In detail, the universal property says that for any strict semicartesian monoidal category $\mathcal{D}$ and any monoidal functor $\mathbf{Isometries}\to \mathcal{D}$, there is a unique symmetric monoidal functor making the following diagram commute: